-Restoring Leadership, Accountability, and Vision to the Sheriff’s Office to Make Our Communities Safer for Everyone
+Bringing Leadership, Accountability, and Vision to the Sheriff’s Office to Make Our Communities Safer for Everyone

 Improve Communication and Collaboration to Build Community Trust

-- Bring a new collaborative spirit to the Sheriff’s Office.
+- Bring a collaborative spirit to the Sheriff’s Office.
 Improve communication across all jurisdictions within the county, including local police, social services, health providers, mental health professionals, and homeless services professionals.
 The organizations Tina has led have been widely praised for demonstrating “best practices” in collaboration and communication.